 How to find out if you are multipotential

-Well, now that everything is a little clearer to you, you may have realized that you also fall right into this category; to be even more sure, do you know that there is a real test?
+Well, now that it's all a little clearer to you, maybe you've realized that you also fall right into this category; to be even more sure, do you know there's a real test?

 You can find him on puttylike.com: By answering a series of questions about yourself, your behaviors, and your attitudes, you will know if you are a member or not.